-Durak Bar (Murat Paşa Sokak, 9, Aksaray), mature men/bears, late-night crowd, live traditional music; bar may have CLOSED.
+Durak Bar (Murat Paşa Sokak, 9, Aksaray), mature men/bears, late-night crowd, live traditional music.

 Haspa Cafe Bar (Küçük Parmakkapı İpek Sokak 16, Beyoğlu), neighborhood gay bar, young to mature mix, male belly dancers (Zenne), Turkish Pop music.

 KappaK Club (İstiklal Cd.
-Büyükparmakkapı sk.26, Taksim), gay and mixed dance club in Taksim, women's nights, open nightly from 10pm.
+Büyükparmakkapı sk.26, Taksim), was gay/ mixed dance club with women's nights, now totally mainstream.